 Justice is supposed to be blind.
 That is why the woman holding the scales of justice has a blindfold over her eyes.
-The implication is that everyone should be treating the same under the law.
-It’s one of the reasons you are entitled to trial by a jury of your peers.
+The implication is that everyone should be treated the same under the law.
+It’s one of the reasons you are entitled to a trial by a jury of your peers.

 The Rule reads as follows:

-Prior to this new rule of evidence, the insurance company owed the amount of the bill, regardless of any source of payment.
-For example, if an ambulance bill was $1,000, the insurance company owed $1,000 (The only caveat was there was a presumptive reasonableness component to the amount of the bill, but the insurance company could challenge it.).
+Before this new rule of evidence, the insurance company owed the amount of the bill, regardless of any source of payment.
+For example, if an ambulance bill was $1,000, the insurance company owed $1,000 (The only caveat was there was a presumptive reasonableness component to the amount of the bill, but the insurance company could challenge it).
 It did not matter if the claimant did not have health insurance, Medicare, Medicaid, BlueCross/BlueShield, etc.

 While the Collateral Source Rule still exists, Rule 414 nullifies what I would argue was the intent of the Collateral Source Rule because it allows insurance companies to find out who paid what (irrelevant and immaterial under the Collateral Source Rule) and actually get a credit for any adjustments.
 So now, for that same $1,000 ambulance ride, one person may only be entitled to $250, another $500, and so on, depending on the type of insurance a person has if any.

-That is why it is important to have an experienced attorney on your side to help combat and address the issue of Rule 414 in North Carolina personal injury cases.
+That is why it is essential to have an experienced attorney on your side to help combat and address the issue of Rule 414 in North Carolina personal injury cases.
 At the Law Offices of Jason E. Taylor, PC, we are here to help.